NREL/WETOStack/docs/workshops/nawea_2023.md

 ## OpenFAST Overview + Practical Workshop

-Jason Jonkman and Emmanuel Branlard hosted a three-part workshop on OpenFAST.
+Jason Jonkman and Emmanuel Branlard hosted a three-part workshop on OpenFAST covering an overview of the software, a practical session on running simulations, and a discussion of recent and ongoing work around OpenFAST and its applications.

+### Section 1 - Overview (Jonkman)
 ```{youtube} 5Cv2wZ-8jr8
 ```

+### Section 2 - Practical (Emmanuel)
 ```{youtube} LKCjpU_88UI
 ```

+### Section 3 - Recent/Ongoing/Future Work (Jonkman)
 ```{youtube} ZSkaP9CzqgA
 ```